Award Winning Radio Presenter, BBC Asian Network and Television Host

-Can you tell us about your previous roles with Fever FM and All Star FM?
-I've been with Fever FM for over seven years.
+I worked with Fever FM for nearly a decade.
 It all started with a six-week placement which led to a permanent weekly show.
-As the years went by, I began to enhance my skills and ended up broadcasting three shows a week, including a Tuesday morning Breakfast Show which starts at 7am.
+As the years went by, I began to enhance my skills and ended up broadcasting three shows a week, including a Tuesday morning Breakfast Show which starts at 7.00am.
 So you can already imagine the amount of sleep I got the night before, being an insomniac!
 But work is work and you've got to do what you've got to do.

 I joined All Star FM in summer 2014, an online station that featured only the best of Leeds' DJs.
 This was an amazing platform to be a part of; to be amongst those individuals, with my own Urban Show, was amazing.
 All Star allowed me to share my love for music in a more diverse way, I was really happy to have been given the opportunity.

 Being selected as a finalist for Outstanding Young Journalist of the Year